f18m/rpi2home-assistant/README.md

 ```

 That means that to install Python software, a virtual environment has to be used.
-This procedure automates the creation of the venv and has been tested on Raspbian 12 (bookworm):
+This procedure automates the creation of the venv and has been tested on Raspberry Pi OS 12 (bookworm):

 ```
 sudo su